Last Updated on

 In this article, we are going to keep you up to speed on how to identify your skin type.
-With this information you can form the best routine to care for your skin and clear out any pesky skin conditions that might be standing in your way.
+With this information you can form the best routine and self-care habits to care for your skin and clear out any pesky skin conditions that might be standing in your way.

 Following this, we’ll talk about hair and the ways that you can narrow down and identify your own hair type.
 With some tips on how to care for it and the best ways to approach various hair conditions, your hair will shine as if you had just left the salon.

 Your Guide to Glowing Skin

 Believe it or not, beauty isn’t the only important aspect of your skin.
 Skin is actually the body’s largest organ.
 This means that, for all its aesthetic and stylistic purposes, the most important thing skin does is protect our body from infection and outside threats.

 The overall health benefits of healthy skin include:

 - The ability to more consistently regulate and even out your body temperature.

 - Increased vitamin D production from exposure to sunlight.
 Vitamin D is vital for efficient calcium allocation and maintaining strong bones.